- Public input

 In 2010, DNR began its greatest investment ever in Wisconsin deer research.
 Federal Wildlife Restoration Act funds are being used to conduct a number of research projects to improve our deer population knowledge.
 We will be looking for help from additional partners to increase our capacity for gathering valuable information through these research studies.
 Most of these studies are multiple-year projects.

-- The Southwest Wisconsin Deer and Predator Project: investigating the relationships between deer, predators and disease
+- The Southwest Wisconsin CWD, Deer and Predator Study: investigating the relationships between deer, predators and disease

 - Estimating survival and cause-specific mortality of adult male white-tailed deer